psf/the-invisibles/content/english/about/_index.md

 ### Representation in other areas

 While we're seeing improvements in speaker diversity at Python conferences, in other areas it still left much to be desired.
-Within the realm of Python community podcasts, women make up less than 15% as podcast speaker guests.
+Within the realm of popular Python community podcasts, women make up less than 15% as podcast speaker guests.

 We know that there are in fact many underrepresented members in our community that are contributing to the Python community, and they deserve to be seen and